VitorLuizC/vue-uuid/README.md

 </template>

 <script>
-  import { uuid } from 'vue-uuid' // uuid object is also exported to things
+  import { uuid } from 'vue-uuid'; // uuid object is also exported to things
                                    // outside Vue instance.

   export default {
     data () {